olsi19/ironhack_final/README.md

 Data Analysis: Conducting comprehensive analysis to extract meaningful insights from the dataset.

 Building a Recommendation System: Developing a machine learning model to offer personalized recommendations based on user preferences.
+After building a movie recommendation system i used streamlit frame-work to make suggestions.